 It is probably obvious enough that all the virtual staging items in a scene should be scaled according to the actual dimensions of the room and regarding each other.
 However, some producers of low-quality digital staging services do manage to get by with images where, say, a 3-seater sofa could fit a school bus and a coffee table next to it couldn’t fit a cup of, well, coffee.
-To not become a victim of such CGI companies, a realtor must always keep in mind the end goal of it all, which is getting attention and interest of prospects, ultimately boosting property sales.
+To not become a victim of such CGI companies, a realtor must always keep in mind the end goal of it all, which is getting the attention and interest of prospects, ultimately boosting property sales.

 While the quite exaggerated but illustrative example from above tells about an easy-to-spot thing, there might be a more elusive problem.
 The one of adjusting the size of staging items according to the measurements of the place.
 An amateur can disregard that completely and, as a result, the prospects will be misled into thinking the property is more or less spacious than it really is.
 And so, they won’t even request a tour.
-Because even though the square footage is always listed as the primary information about a place, not many people can accurately picture those dimensions and prefer to trust their eyes.
+Even though the square footage is always listed as the primary information about a place, not many people can accurately picture those dimensions and prefer to trust their eyes.
 So, the realtor must make sure that the pictures they look at are as informative and realistic as possible.

 #6.
 Perfect Horizontal and Vertical Axes

 The best virtual staging companies usually provide instructions for realtors on how to best take pictures of property so that they are good to work with.
-However, it is practically impossible to make absolutely perfect photos, and no-one actually expects that.
+However, it is practically impossible to make absolutely perfect photos, and no one actually expects that.
 Professional virtual stagers always make adjustments to the original photos.
 They correct any distortion there might be, adjusting the horizontal and vertical axes so that they make perfectly straight lines.
 The horizontal axis is the most important one here.
 Therefore, if an image appears tilted along the horizontal axis or the walls look distorted, nothing else matters – the image is unusable and the company that made it is a fraud.

 #7.
 Appropriate Style Choices

 Last but not least, the style.
 This one is not about how beautiful an interior looks, but how appropriate it is in the context of the property’s price, neighborhood, etc. Then, a balance should always be maintained between creating a scene that is too generic and something with a wild burst of imagination.
 The interiors should look rather neutral to appeal to a wider audience, as well as to not get too much attention, considering they are just CGI.
-At the same time, if a property has some particular features that need to be communicated to a certain segment of buyers, it can be done.
-But again, only by a professional 3D artist who knows what visuals will send the right message.
+At the same time, if a property has some particular features that need to be communicated to a certain segment of the buyers, it can be done.
+But again, only a professional 3D artist knows what visuals will send the right message.

-Well, here we are, at the end of the check-list.
+Well, here we are, at the end of the checklist.
 Hopefully, it will aid realtors in their search for the best virtual staging companies.
 One thing to remember here is that the quality of virtual staging should correlate with the significance of a realtor’s work itself.
 Buying real estate is a big thing.
 For most people, it only happens once in their lifetime.
 Therefore, putting up low-quality pictures of real estate for sale could be compared to putting a $20 sticker on a $200,000 car.
 So, those who really want to respect their clients and improve their sales will find it useful to have this simple 7-step checklist to always be sure that their staging is on point.

 Looking for the best virtual staging services?
-Then contact us and get just that with 48-hour turnaround time and unlimited free revisions.
+Then contact us and get just that with a 48-hour turnaround time and unlimited free revisions.
 Make your clients happy and your properties desirable like never before!